KristjanESPERANTO/MMM-ISS-Live/README.md

 **This module is in maintenance mode.**

+## Known issues

+If you use pi-hole or any other ad blocker, you may need to whitelist some ad URLs to get the video stream working.
+Check out the browser console for the URL(s).

 ## Contributing

 If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/KristjanESPERANTO/MMM-ISS-Live/issues) in this repository.